České dráhy: History

+In 1827–1836, the České Budějovice–Linz railway was built, which was the second horse-drawn railway in continental Europe was established.
+The first steam-hauled railway in the area was established in 1839, from Vienna to Břeclav.
+The first standard gauge electrified railway track in the area was built in 1903.

+Czechoslovak State Railways (Československé státní dráhy, abbreviated as ČSD), the predecessor of České dráhy, was established in 1918.
+In 1991, the first EuroCity (EC) trains ran on ČSD railways.

+České dráhy was founded in 1993, following the breakup of Czechoslovakia.
+The company began a program of renovating Pan-European railway corridors the same year.
+The following year, the company launched truck transportation ("RoLa") on ČD railways from Lovosice to Dresden, which it stopped in 2004.

 During the 1990s, there was a noticeable drop in railway traffic throughout the Czech Republic, a phenomenon that coincided with a massive expansion in road transport.
 Seeking to halt, or even partially reverse, this trend, substantial efforts were made to restructure and modernise the railways and their operation.
 One such measure was the establishment of České dráhy as a joint stock company in January 2003; soon thereafter, various subsidiaries were created that focused on various sectors, such as research, telecommunications, and rolling stock maintenance.
 Officials were keen to reduce the organisation's losses and to make it a commercially competitive venture, thus numerous reforms were implemented around this time, which included the centralisation of some activities (such as purchasing and internal stocking) while other activities were outsourced to third parties to increase efficiency.
 There was a general trend towards reducing employee headcount while various new technologies were brought in.

+In 2005, Pendolino tilting trains entered the operator's regular service.

+In subsequent years, the company's liabilities grew exponentially.
+Liabilities increased from 19 billion Czech koruna (CZK) at the end of 2006 to CZK 53 billion at the end of 2015.

-For the second phase of this restructuring, on 1 December 2007, České dráhy spun off its freight operations into the newly established ČD Cargo, which remained a wholly-owned subsidiary of České dráhy.
+For the second phase of this restructuring, on 1 December 2007, České dráhy spun off its freight operations into the newly established ČD Cargo, which remained a wholly owned subsidiary of České dráhy.
 Prior to 1 July 2008, České dráhy was the biggest employer in the Czech Republic.
 Prior to the late 2000s, the organisation had historically incurred losses as a matter of routine, thus necessitating the provision of subsidies from the Czech government.
-However, during 2007, České dráhy recorded a profit of 53 million crowns (€2.1 million), which was the first time the company had recorded a profit in its history.
+However, during 2007, České dráhy recorded a profit of 53 million CZK (2.1 million Euros), which was the first time the company had recorded a profit in its history.
 Despite this milestone, České dráhy has continued to receive government subsidies and undergo periodic reforms with the aim of cutting costs to become a routinely profitable operating concern.